Lawrensu/Jon-Database-Management/database/seeds/seeds.md

 # Count records in each table
 SELECT
-    'Patients' AS table_name, COUNT(*) AS records FROM app.patients UNION ALL
+    'Patients' AS table_name, COUNT(*) AS records FROM app.patient UNION ALL
-SELECT 'Doctors', COUNT(*) FROM app.doctors
+SELECT 'Doctors', COUNT(*) FROM app.doctor
 UNION ALL
-SELECT 'Appointments', COUNT(*) FROM app.appointments;
+-- SELECT 'Appointments', COUNT(*) FROM app.appointments;  -- removed: appointments not in ERD

 # Check for data integrity issues
-SELECT * FROM app.appointments a
+-- SELECT * FROM app.appointments a  -- removed: appointments not in ERD
-LEFT JOIN app.patients p ON a.patient_id = p.id
+LEFT JOIN app.patient p ON a.patient_id = p.id
 WHERE p.id IS NULL;  -- Should return 0 rows
 ```